I want to help a friend or family member going through transplant

 Before a family stays at the hospital (assessment)

-Assessment can be around 3 days in Newcastle.
-If you know somebody staying in the Bubble, one of the best things you can do right now is to be steady, patient, and present.
+Assessment can mean staying in Newcastle upon Tyne for up to 3 days.
+If you know somebody coming for assessment, one of the best things you can do right now is to be steady, patient, and present.
 Your loved ones may be overwhelmed, tired, and full of questions!

-Offering to look after siblings or homes is a lovely way to support them as they can be staying in Newcastle Upon Tyne for up to 3 days. during the assessment period.
+Offering to look after siblings is a great way to support them while they stay in Newcastle Upon Tyne during the assessment period.

 They might not always know what they need, so simply offering quiet support, helping with practical tasks (like travel, meals, or looking after siblings), or even just listening can make a huge difference.
 Remind them they’re not alone, encourage them to use the support services available, and if possible, help with organising logistics or accommodation.
-Above all, just be there! your calm presence matters more than you may realise.
+Above all, just be there!

 When a family stays at hospital

-Learn about Ward 3
+Learn about Ward 3 Living on the WardPreparing for their return home

 When a family returns home